anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This document relies on the terminology defined in {{RFC8995}}.
 The following terms are defined additionally:

+asynchronous communication:
+: Describes a timely interrupted communication between an end entity and a PKI component.

+authenticated self-contained object:
+: Describes an object, which is cryptographically bound to the EE certificate (IDevID certificate or LDEVID certificate) of a pledge.
+  The binding is assumed to be provided through a digital signature of the actual object using the corresponding private key of the EE certificate.

 CA:
 : Certification authority, issues certificates.

-RA:
-: Registration authority, an optional system component to which a CA delegates certificate management functions such as authorization checks.
+EE:
+: End entity

+on-site:
+: Describes a component or service or functionality available in the target deployment domain.

+off-site:
+: Describes a component or service or functionality available in an operator domain different from the target deployment domain.
+  This may be a central site or a cloud service, to which only a temporary connection is available, or which is in a different administrative domain.

+PER:
+: Pledge-enrollment-request

 POP:
 : Prove of possession (of a private key)

 POI:
 : Prove of identity

+PVR:
+: Pledge-voucher-request

 IED:
 : Intelligent Electronic Device (in essence a pledge).

-on-site:
-: Describes a component or service or functionality available in the target deployment domain.

-off-site:
-: Describes a component or service or functionality available in an operator domain different from the target deployment domain.
-  This may be a central site or a cloud service, to which only a temporary connection is available, or which is in a different administrative domain.

-asynchronous communication:
-: Describes a timely interrupted communication between an end entity and a PKI component.
+RA:
+: Registration authority, an optional system component to which a CA delegates certificate management functions such as authorization checks.

+RER:
+: Registrar-enrollment-request

+RVR:
+: Registrar-voucher-request

 synchronous communication:
 : Describes a timely uninterrupted communication between an end entity and a PKI component.

-authenticated self-contained object:
-: Describes an object, which is cryptographically bound to the EE certificate (IDevID certificate or LDEVID certificate) of a pledge.
-  The binding is assumed to be provided through a digital signature of the actual object using the corresponding private key of the EE certificate.

 # Scope of Solution